BK01/fb_stats/README.md

-Repo and contents are built for training purposes only.
+Repo contents are for training purposes only.

 Contents include JavaScript (d3) and simulated statistics.